 Dr. Kennedy went to the school’s career center.
 There, he entered his likes and dislikes into a computer.
-When he read “Chiropractors help heal patients using their hands without drugs or surgery.”
-That is exactly what I want to do!
-He then showed a few chiropractors to see what chiropractic was all about and instantly fell in love.
+When he read “Chiropractors help heal patients using their hands without drugs or surgery,” he thought, that is exactly what I want to do!
+He then shadowed a few chiropractors to see what chiropractic was all about and instantly fell in love.
 Later, a shoulder injury caused him to see a chiropractor.
 “The pain relief was instant.
-Even more surprising, the chiropractor used muscle testing to determine that I was sensitive to dairy.”
+Even more surprising, the chiropractor used muscle testing to determine that he was sensitive to dairy.”

 Removing dairy from his diet made a tremendous impact on Dr. Kennedy.
-More than 40 warts on his hands and feet went away even after he tried getting them frozen off three separate times and anche started to clear up.
+More than 40 warts on his hands and feet went away even after he tried getting them frozen off three separate times and his acne started to clear up.

-I knew I’d found my calling to be a healer!
+He knew he’d found his calling to be a healer!